Skip to Content

 When it comes to LGBTQ rights, Lebanon is a bit of a blur.
 On the one hand, it's renowned for being one of the most gay friendly Arab countries, but on the other, life is still a challenge for the local LGBTQ community.

-Lebanon has a fantastic gay scene (by Arab country standards!), it has the largest gay club of the Arab world (called POSH), it's the only Arab country that has a Pride event, and has a growing number of politicians that publicly campaign for the decriminalisation of homosexuality.
+Lebanon has a fantastic gay scene (by Arab country standards!), it has the largest gay club of the Arab world (called POSH), it's the only Arab country that has a Pride event, and has a growing number of politicians that publicly campaign for the decriminalization of homosexuality.

 But, this is still a place where conservative homophobic religious voices retain a strong influence in politics as can be seen by the way they try to repress Beirut Pride each year.
+We even had our own traumatic experience at the hands of the Beirut Airport Immigration Police when they took us aside to interrogate us and warn us that we are blacklisted and must never return to Lebanon!

 We were fortunate to meet the founder of Beirut Pride, Hadi Damien.
-In 2018, Hadi was arrested and only released on condition that he cancels the remainder of that year's Beirut Pride.
-A year later, the 2019 Beirut Pride formally went ahead, but the organisers were, again, forced to cancel the opening event due to the same religious pressure.
+In 2018, Hadi was arrested and only released on condition that he cancel the remainder of that year's Beirut Pride.
+A year later, the 2019 Beirut Pride formally went ahead, but the organizers were, again, forced to cancel the opening event due to the same religious pressure.
 In this interview, Hadi tells us more about his experience as an LGBTIQ+ activist in Lebanon, his experience being arrested, and what life is like for the local LGBTIQ+ community.

 Heads up: We just wanted to let you know that this post contains affiliate links.
 That means if you book something through one of those links, we'll get a small commission, at no extra cost to you.
 It helps us keep our blog going – so thank you in advance for your support! ♥